 Established in 2017, Building the Beloved Community (BBC) is a ministry focused on issues of justice and reconciliation.
 In 2017 we hosted an opioid awareness forum and narcan training; we also read Just Mercy and discussed issues around racial disparities in the criminal justice system.
 In 2018, we read Evicted and partnered with our local chapter of the United Way to study issues of affordable housing.
 On Saturday, December 7, the group is leading a trip to the Smithsonian’s National Museum of African American History & Culture.
 Click here to register.

 Begun in 2017, our free Community Festival is an opportunity to share joy and love with our surrounding neighbors.
 Along with games, food, dancing, and a bounce house, representatives from the sheriff’s office, fire department, mobile library join us.
+We will also be having flu shots and visits from the local dentists at Health Partners.
 Click here for photos from the 2018 party.
-This year’s Fall Festival will take place Saturday, October 19, 12:00 p.m.-4:00 p.m.
+This year’s Fall Festival will take place Saturday, October 31, 12:00 p.m.-3:00 p.m.

 In 2017 we formed a partnership with Eva Turner Elementary School, our neighborhood school.
 Along with providing school supplies twice a year and supporting students and teachers throughout the yearThere are many ways to get involved: